DanEdens/Resume/resume.md

 In addition to this Project managment role.
 I heavily engaged myself in our Apps and Software departments.
 I created several apps to assist with maintaining and saftey operating on our .

-Apps designed and deployed:
+## Apps designed and deployed:
 ---
 1. AMTSworkshop -
     *Migration of 20 years worth of cambell scientic datalogger programs into Git.
     Over 70 branches with diffrent campbell datalogger programs. •Programs are Propritary•*

     Utlizes self-hosted Azure DevOps pipelines to maintain updated versions of project specific software to instruments deployed in the field.

     Used to write AMTS control programs for R&D projects

-1. Interface panel
+1. Interface Panel
     Gui for assigning jobsite related scripts to Mobile device events including shake, hardware buttons, and/or voice commands.
     Used to the purpose of safely operating sensors in hazardous environments.
     Jobsite files autosorter, Photos, reciepts, notes.
     Site specific SOS texts
     Timesheet suggestion
     Precon Survey Orginization tools

 1. Sitecheck Scanner
     Written orginally in Nodejs than migrated to python for Apps team's benifit.